DavidMertz/RegEx_Puzzles/book.md

 * Invalid: 192.AA.20.1

-The first of these is a good address; it happens to be a range reserved for internal addresses with an organization (usually one particular router), and hence exists in many local networks.
+The first of these is a good address; it happens to be a range reserved for internal addresses within an organization (usually one particular router), and hence exists in many local networks.
 The others fail for various reasons.
-The first invalid addess contains numbers outside the permitted integer range in one quad.
+The first invalid address contains numbers outside the permitted integer range in one quad.
 The second invalid address has 5 dotted elements rather than 4.
 The third invalid address contains characters other than decimal digits in one of the quads.

 Before you turn the page...

-**Always ask whether regexen are powerful enough for a problem.**
+**Ask whether regexen are powerful enough for a problem.**

 ![](images/Elegant-Flourish-Frame-Extrapolated-19.svg)